MasterCoder667/buy-rent-rwanda/README.md

 # BuyRentRwanda.com 🌍🏠

-A modern, responsive real estate platform showcasing properties for rent and sale across Rwanda.
+A modern, responsive real estate platform showcasing properties for rent and sale across Rwanda and connecting buyers to sellers.

 🌟 Key Features